Robert H. McKercher: Legal career

-McKercher is no longer actively involved in the practice of law, but provides some legal services on a pro bono basis to community organizations.
+After McKercher was no longer actively involved in the practice of law, he provided legal services on a pro bono basis to community organizations.
 He was appointed Queen's Counsel in 1966.

 Service to the legal profession

-McKercher has been active in the legal profession.
-He served two terms as president of the Saskatchewan Branch of the Canadian Bar Association, from 1966 to 1968.
-He also was elected national president of the CBA, serving from 1983 to 1984.
+McKercher served two terms as president of the Saskatchewan Branch of the Canadian Bar Association, from 1966 to 1968.
+He also was elected national president of the Canadian Bar Association, serving from 1983 to 1984.
 He also served as president of the Law Society of Saskatchewan in 1978, the provincial regulatory body for lawyers.

-Personal life
+Personal life and death

-McKercher has been married to Peggy McKercher for more than 60 years.
+McKercher was married to Peggy McKercher.
 She has been extremely active in Saskatoon community organizations, including serving a term as Chancellor of the University of Saskatchewan.

+McKercher died on December 15, 2024, at the age of 94.